Piecewise orthogonal collocation for computing periodic solutions of renewal equations: Convergence analysis

-$\varepsilon_{M}$ in \eqref{epsM}, on the other hand, concerns only the secondary discretization and is therefore absent whenever the latter is not needed.
+On the other hand, $\varepsilon_{M}$ in \eqref{epsM} concerns only the secondary discretization and is therefore absent whenever the latter is not needed.
 However, concerning our specific problem, according to \eqref{Phi} and \eqref{PhiM}, it can be written as

 and needs to be considered if the integral in \eqref{hpRHS} cannot be exactly computed, in which case \eqref{epsMU} is basically a quadrature error.
-Assuming that $M$ varies proportionally to $L$, one can choose a formula that guarantees at least the same order of the primary consistency error, so that the order of magnitude of the final error is in fact the one given by theorem \ref{t_epsL}.
+Assuming that $M$ varies proportionally to $L$, one can choose a formula that guarantees at least the same order of the primary consistency error, so that the order of convergence of the final error is in fact the one given by theorem \ref{t_epsL}.

 \begin{remark} In principle, one could discretize the problem by choosing, for each mesh interval, a set of \emph{representation} nodes used to interpolate which are independent from the collocation nodes.
 That would mean that the unknowns of the discrete problem are given by the values of the relevant functions at the representation nodes, while the equations need to be satisfied at the collocation nodes.
-If $x^r_{L,M}$ is the vector of the unknowns and $Q_L:X_L\to X$ is the prolongation operator corresponding to the representation nodes (while $P_L,R_L$ refer to the collocation ones), the problem actually reads
+If $x^r_{L,M}$ is the vector of the unknowns and $Q_L:X_L\to X$ is the prolongation operator corresponding to the representation nodes (while $P_L,R_L$ refer to the collocation ones), the problem actually reads $R_LQ_Lx^r_{L,M}=R_L\Phi_MQ_Lx^r_{L,M}.$ Thus, the vector $x^*_{L,M}$ given by the values of the relevant function at the collocation nodes is the solution of the discrete fixed point problem, in fact,